11 Best Thermal Pools & Hot Springs in Turkey to Visit on Your Trip

 Pamukkale springs are great for people who have problems with the spine and musculoskeletal system.
-Also, frequent visits help with cardiovascular, skin, gastrointestinal diseases of all forms and diseases of the nervous system.
+Also, frequent visits help with cardiovascular, skin, and gastrointestinal diseases of all forms and diseases of the nervous system.

-Most tourists who visit Pamukkale mainly come for a day or two on a tour just to see the travertines, ancient city Hierapolis and swim in Cleopatra pool.
+Most tourists who visit Pamukkale mainly come for a day or two on a tour just to see the travertines, ancient city Hierapolis and swim in the Cleopatra pool.

 But if you are looking to stay longer just for the hot springs, you can surely do it.
 With a few pretty lovely hotels in Pamukkale (some have pools with mineral water) and many more spa hotels in the region, you can have a nice hot springs vacation.

 Hotels in Pamukkale Thermal Resort

 Venus Suite Hotel – a very nice hotel for someone on a budget with a pool and excellent restaurant.
 We loved our stay there for a clean room with a view!
 If staying here, request a newer room on the higher floor, the view will be mesmerizing!